thesadrogue/TheSadRogue.Integration/README.md

 An integration library between [SadConsole](https://github.com/Thraka/SadConsole) and [GoRogue](https://github.com/Chris3606/GoRogue), and the spiritual successor to the [previous integration library](https://github.com/thesadrogue/SadConsole.GoRogueHelpers).

 ## Why a whole new library?
-Both SadConsole and GoRogue are undergoing extensive re-writes for their new versions (SadConsole version 9 and GoRogue version 3).
+Both SadConsole v9 and GoRogue v3 have undergone extensive re-writes compared to their previous major versions.
 This includes a great many breaking changes to the APIs.
 One of the most notable changes is the inclusion of [TheSadRogue.Primitives](https://github.com/thesadrogue/TheSadRogue.Primitives), a library of commonly-used data types when working with a discreet, 2D grid, as a dependency for both libraries.
 Because of this change, projects that use both SadConsole(v8) and GoRogue(v2) cannot upgrade one independently of the other without tons of conflicting type declarations, and upgrading everything else is non-trivial as well.

 For the purpose of maintaining readable code that is (relatively) hack-free and friendly to beginners, it is more elegant to start a new integration library from scratch.
 This also provides an opportunity to fix confusing namespace structure and other problems with the original integration library.